 To conclude these definitions, saturation in photo editing adjusts all of the pixels in a photograph while vibrance only adjusts the muted pixels in a photograph.
 Pixels are the tiny little squares or dots of color (picture elements) that when put together make a complete picture.

 Color theory is a very interesting and significant concept in photography.
 Color theory refers to how color affects the psychology of people.
 Each color has the capacity to bring out a specific response from whoever looks at that color.
-For example, a bright red tends to be an exciting color while a light blue is calming.
+For example, bright red tends to be an exciting color while light blue is calming.

 The colors you use for your photography will impact how a viewer interprets your work.
 If you make the colors too saturated with a moody picture or lack vibrancy for an exciting picture, your audience won’t be able to understand your photograph because the colors are counterintuitive to the subject matter.

 Being able to properly gauge how to use vibrance vs saturation in your editing process can make or break your photography career.

 The basic guidelines you can hold on to are these:

 Images of subject matter that is supposed to incite happiness, positive empathy, or energy should be fairly saturated and vibrant.

 Images of subjects that are supposed to be moody, sad, heartbreaking empathy, or peaceful are less saturated and less vibrant.